okbob/ncurses-st-menu/README.md

 ```

 This example builds from PDCurses source for Linux X11:                   <br>
-NOTE: PDCURSES_LIB defaults to XCurses so we don't need to specify it
+NOTE: PDCURSES_LIB defaults to `libXCurses` so we don't need to specify it

 ```
 PDCURSES_LIBDIR=/home/username/github/PDCurses/x11 ./configure